Saga-sanga/node-blog/README.md

 ## Features to Add

-1. Add categories and filter for content
+- [ ] Add categories and filter for content
-2. Add author and date to blog / Automatically attach author when creating new blog
+- [x] Add author and date to blog / Automatically attach author when creating new blog
-3. Improve style of blog
+- [ ] Improve style of blog
-4. Add login and users (WIP)
+- [x] Add login and users
-5. Manage login/logut state (Add login/logout, Sign Up button to Nav bar)
+- [x] Manage login/logut state (Add login/logout, Sign Up button to Nav bar)
-6. If logged out cannot access delete/edit and create blog (Protected Routes and conditionals)
+- [x] If logged out cannot access delete/edit and create blog (Protected Routes and conditionals)
-7. Handle errors and setup client side validation
+- [ ] Handle errors and setup client side validation
+- [ ] Make Users able to edit only their blogs